anvilistas/anvil-extras/docs/guides/modules/routing.rst

 ``redirect=False``
 ~~~~~~~~~~~~~~~~~~

-It is possible to set a new url without navigating away from the current
+It is possible to set a new URL without navigating away from the current
 form.
-For example a form could have this code:
+For example, a form could have this code:

 .. code:: python